kobesi/infocom20_lrctradeoff/README.md

 In this file, we briefly introduce how to deploy and run the lrctradeoff prototype.
-More design details can be referred to our paper "Si Wu, Zhirong Shen, Patrick P. C. Lee, On the Optimal Repair-Scaling Trade-off in Locally Repairable Codes" which appears at InfoCom 2020.
+More design details can be referred to our paper "_Si Wu, Zhirong Shen, Patrick P. C. Lee_, On the Optimal Repair-Scaling Trade-off in Locally Repairable Codes" which appears at InfoCom 2020.
 If you have any questions regarding the deployment and the code, please feel free to contact me at siwu5938@gmail.com.

 ## 1. Files and Descriptions

 - Config.hh, Config.cc: the analysis of the configuration file.

-- Socket.hh, Socket.cc: the implementation of the network socket operations, including sending and receiving data over network.
+- Socket.hh, Socket.cc: the implementation of the network socket operations, including sending and receiving data over the network.

-- Metadata.hh, Metadata.cc: the implementation of metadata, including metadata write, read, and update.
+- Metadata.hh, Metadata.cc: the implementation of the metadata, including metadata write, read, and update.

 - Coordinator.hh, Coordinator.cc: the implementation of the Coordinator (CN), which sends commands to the Datanodes (DNs) and receives acks.